PEACE Project

 Where do we go from here?

-The PEACE portal is now found in its pilot stage, with a focus on epigraphic data.
-In the coming years we plan to complete the other sections of the portal and add new partners from all fields: archaeology, conservation, and education.
-The portal will thus become a central hub of Jewish funerary culture through the ages, open access and available to all.
-It will enable a scholarly analysis of different types of sources (epigraphic, archaeological) as well as joint projects of conservation and education.
-Additionally, the PEACE portal will serve as a digital archive of physically endangered Jewish heritage.
-Summing up, in more than one sense, this project starts from the ground, but given its prospects, the sky is the limit.
+The PEACE portal started with a focus on epigraphic data.
+We are increasingly developing the other sections of the portal and adding new partners from all fields: archaeology, conservation, and education.
+The portal is increasingly becoming a central hub of Jewish funerary culture through the ages.
+The information it contains is open access and available to all.
+The PEACE portal facilitates scholarly analyses of different types of sources (epigraphic, archaeological) as well as joint projects of conservation and education.
+Additionally, the PEACE portal serves as a digital archive of physically endangered Jewish heritage.